Sligo: Demographics

-6,299 persons could speak the Irish language and of these 1,639 spoke the language daily but only within the education system.
-3,117 persons spoke a language other than Irish or English at home and, of these, 438 could not speak English well or at all.
-Polish was the most common foreign language spoken at home, with 980 speakers.
+6,522 persons could speak the Irish language.
+3,410 persons spoke a language other than Irish or English at home and, of these, Polish was the most common foreign language spoken at home, with 744 speakers.

 Religion

-In the 2016 Census, there were 14,428 Roman Catholics in the area.
-A further 2,102 were adherents of other stated religions; 1,959 persons indicated that they had no religion.
+In the 2022 census, 13,226 residents (64.2%) identified their religion as Roman Catholic or Lapsed (Roman) Catholic.
+A further 791 (3.8%) identified as Islamic, 469 (2.3%) as Church of Ireland, Church of England, Anglican or Episcopalian and 242 as Orthodox (Greek, Coptic or Russian).
+3,100 persons (15.0%) indicated that they had no religion, and a further 1,937 (9.4%) did not state any religion.

 Sligo is located in the Roman Catholic Diocese of Elphin.
 The main church of the diocese is the Cathedral of the Immaculate Conception which is located on Temple Street.
 Other Catholic churches in the town are St. Anne's Church, Cranmore and St. Joseph's Church, Ballytivnan.

 The town is also part of the Church of Ireland United Diocese of Kilmore, Elphin and Ardagh.
 The primary church in the diocese is the St John the Baptist Cathedral, Sligo which is located on John Street.
+Sligo Presbyterian Church is located on Church Street and Sligo Methodist Church is located on Wine Street.
+There is also a small Baptist church at Cartron Village, Rosses Point Road.

-Sligo Presbyterian Church is located at Church Street and Sligo Methodist Church is located at Wine Street.
 The Sligo-Leitrim Islamic Cultural Centre (SLICC) is located on Mail Coach Road.
+The Indian Malankara Orthodox Syrian Church meets at the St. Johns Hospital Chapel, Benbullen Rehabilitation Unit, Ballytivan.